neel3998/NLP-Project/README.md

 # How to run the app
 1. Clone the repository
-2. Put the downloaded pre-trained models in the same folder as app.py
+2. Put the downloaded pre-trained model files as instructed above.
 3. Run the following command in the terminal: "streamlit run app.py"

 # How to experiment